grafana/tempo-operator/docs/tempostack/observability_tracing.md

 toc: true
 ---

-All tempo components as well as the tempo gateway ([observatorium-api](https://github.com/observatorium/api)) support the export of traces in `jaeger_compact` format.
+All tempo components as well as the tempo gateway ([observatorium-api](https://github.com/observatorium/api)) support the export of traces in `thrift_compact` format.

 ## Configure tracing of Operands